Franchise Marketing Playbook

 How to Coordinate Paid Media Efforts to Maximize Results

-Though it may be a difficult subject now, it is possible for franchisors and franchisees to work together across all paid media marketing.
-The key is to create clear processes so each party adheres to their proper role in paid media.
+Despite the challenges, it is possible for franchisors and franchisees to work together across all paid media marketing.
+The key is to create clear processes, so each party knows who is responsible for specific keywords or campaigns.
 The franchisor creates awareness and brand excitement; the franchisee anticipates and responds to search intent to generate more leads and sales.

 It’s also a good idea for corporate to share their keyword list with local franchise owners to mitigate overlaps.